 Opera singer Placido Domingo is in the hospital after suffering a blockage in an artery of the lungs.

-Domingo’s publicist says the 72-year-old is expected to make a full recovery but will have to miss at least two appearances scheduled for later this month.
-He was admitted to the hospital Monday in Madrid, Spain.
+Domingo’s representative says the 72-year-old is expected to make a full recovery but will have to miss several appearances scheduled for later this month.
+He was admitted to the hospital Monday in Madrid.

 Doctors say the pulmonary embolism was caused by a blood clot.

-Publicist Nancy Seltzer says doctors have asked the Spanish tenor and conductor to rest for three to four weeks, but that healing time varies.
+The singer’s representative, Nancy Seltzer, says doctors have asked the Spanish tenor and conductor to rest for three to four weeks, but that healing time varies.
 His return to the stage will depend on how quickly he regains his strength.

 It’s not the first time Domingo has faced a serious medical condition.